sofielloyd/LanguageAnalytics_2022/NetworkAnalysis/README.md

 This repository contains all of the code and data related to third assignment for my portfolio exam in the Spring 2022 module **Language Analytics** which is a part of my tilvalg in Cultural Data Science at Aarhus University.

+## Contribution
+This assignment was conduted in collaboration with Laura Louise Rokkjær (student no.: 201908876) and some of the code may be equivalent to each others.

 ## Assignment description
 Write a ```.py``` script that does the following:
 - If the user enters a *single filename* as an argument on the command line: